nix-community/nixpkgs-update/README.md

 Repology](https://repology.org/repositories/statistics/newest). nixpkgs-update
 tries to update each package in the dumbest way that could work.
-It find-replaces the old version number with the new one, uses `nix-prefetch-url` to try to get the new hash, then tries to build the package.
+It find-replaces the old version number with the new one, uses `nix-build` to try to get the new hash, then tries to build the package.
 If it succeeds, it checks the outputs and makes a pull request.
 It also uploads the built package to [Cachix](https://r-ryantm.cachix.org/), which people can use to